Dean R. Thompson: Career

 Thompson is a career member of the Senior Foreign Service, class of minister-counselor.
 Since 2021, he has served as the principal deputy assistant secretary for South and Central Asian Affairs within the United States Department of State, and was the acting assistant secretary from 2020 to 2021.
 Throughout his career, Thompson has served as consul general of the U.S. Consulate in Kolkata, India.
 He was the deputy chief of mission of the U.S. Embassy in Kuala Lumpur, Malaysia, and the deputy chief of mission and chargé d'affaires, a.i. of the U.S. Embassy in Bucharest, Romania.

 Among other assignments, he served as director of the State Department's Executive Secretariat staff, deputy director of the State Department Operations Center, director of the Operations Center crisis management staff, and deputy director for information resources management for the executive secretariat.
 Thompson speaks Romanian and Bengali.
 Prior to joining the Foreign Service, he worked in the Office of the Secretary of Defense on counterproliferation issues and U.S. security assistance to South Korea.

-Nomination as ambassador to Nepal
+United States ambassador to Nepal

 On March 29, 2022, President Joe Biden announced his intent to nominate Thompson to be the next United States ambassador to Nepal.
 On April 4, 2022, his nomination was sent to the Senate.
 Hearings on his nomination were held before the Senate Foreign Relations Committee on July 13, 2022.
 The committee favorably reported his nomination to the Senate floor on July 19, 2022.
 His nomination was confirmed by the full Senate on August 5, 2022.

-Thompson presented his credentials to the Nepali president Bidhya Devi Bhandari on October 21, 2022.
+Thompson presented his credentials to President Bidya Devi Bhandari on October 21, 2022.